Don Fornes

 Setting Subcontractor Award Limits

-A key output of your prequalification assessment is calculating how much business you can safely award to a subcontractor.
+A key output of a prequalification assessment is the calculation of how much business can be safely awarded to a subcontractor.
 This requires a limit for each project, as well as an aggregate limit across all projects awarded to the subcontractor.
 Importantly, limits are mostly science and a bit of art.
-Financial analysis can calculate an approximate amount, but it’s important to consider qualitative factors, such as experience and capacity considerations, as you finalize limits.
+Financial analysis can calculate an approximate amount, but it’s important to consider qualitative factors, such as experience and capacity considerations, as limits are finalized.

 Single Project Limits